TrueFiEng/Waffle/README.md

 ## Step by step guide

 ### Add external dependency:
-To add external library add npm to your project:
+To add an external library install it using npm:

 ```sh
 npm i openzeppelin-solidity
 ```

 ### Example contract
-Below is example contract written in Solidity.
+Below is an example contract written in Solidity.
 Place it in `contracts` directory of your project:

 ```solidity
 pragma solidity ^0.5.1;